BoopasBagelDeli/copilot-plugin-project/docs/development/registration-complete.md

 Once both manual steps are complete:

-### Test in Microsoft 365 Copilot
+### Test in Microsoft 365 Copilot:
 1. **Open Microsoft 365 Copilot** (Teams, Outlook, or web)
 2. **Try these prompts**:
    - "Search for recent documents about quarterly review"
    - "Find contacts in the sales department"
    - "Analyze the sentiment of this customer feedback"
 3. **Verify**: Plugin appears in available actions
 4. **Check**: Responses come from your Function App

-### Expected Plugin Behavior
+### Expected Plugin Behavior:
 - **Search**: Returns mock data from categories (documents, contacts, events, tasks)
 - **Analysis**: Provides sentiment, keywords, summaries, and insights
 - **Authentication**: Uses your Azure AD app for secure access